-We filed an NDA for Naloxone Hydrochloride 2mg/0.5mL Nasal Spray in April 2016.
-In February 2017, we received a CRL from the FDA, which identifies four primary issues that need to be addressed prior to approval of our NDA.
-The four issues are comprised of (1) improving on our human factors validation study, (2) modifying the delivery accuracy verification method, (3) improving our standards of device reliability, and (4) adjusting the volume per actuation to account for pediatric use down to birth.
-We intend to continue to work with the FDA to address their concerns in the CRL.
-However, there can be no guarantee that any future amendment to our NDA will result in timely approval of intranasal naloxone or approval at all.
+We filed an NDA for Naloxone Hydrochloride Nasal Spray in April 2016.
+In February 2017, we received a Complete Response Letter, or CRL, from the FDA, which identified four primary issues that need to be addressed prior to approval of our NDA.
+The four issues are comprised of (1) improving on our human factor validation study, (2) modifying the delivery accuracy verification method, (3) improving our standards of device reliability, and (4) adjusting the volume per actuation to account for pediatric use down to birth.
+We have worked with the FDA to resolve these issues, most recently in 2020 with a Face-to-Face Meeting in which a clear pathway for addressing these issues was created.
+In September 2022, we responded to the CRL.
+We intend to continue to work with the FDA to address their concerns described in the CRL.
+However, there can be no guarantee that our response to the CRL will result in timely approval of intranasal naloxone or approval at all.